-With International Women’s Day just around the corner, here at Clive we’ve been reflecting on the recent prevalence in acknowledging and celebrating women in business.
+With International Women’s Day just around the corner, in the first of our Culture Series here at Clive we’ve been reflecting on the recent prevalence in acknowledging and celebrating women in business.

 Taking place on March 8th, IWD is a day where women around the world are recognised for their achievements.
 Perhaps more importantly, it’s also a call to hasten gender equality.
 It began in the early 1900’s where oppression of females and inequality led to 15,000 women marching through New York City demanding better rights.
 This saw the first unofficial Women’s Day take place in the US in 1909, closely followed by Europe in 1911, with the first recognised event.